OZoneSQT/Parallel-Programming/Assignments/A3/README.md

 *	In the case of a well balanced tree, processors will be well used and busy

 ## Question 3
+Assume that there is a case that the initiator processor can receive a white token without all processes being terminated.
+This implies that the last processor in the ring will pass a white token.
+Tokens are passed in two ways, either the token is passed as-is, or it converts to black if the process is black.
+Since we know that the token originates as white from the initiator processor, then if at any point the token encounters a non-idle processor, it will be turned black, and cannot be turned white again.
+So either the token will encounter only white processors, meaning the program is complete, or the token will arrive black.
+This implies therefor that it is impossible to receive a white token unless the processes have all successfully terminated, proving this algorithm by contradiction.

 ## Question 4

 ## Attributions